Myth: Etymology

+From Lydgate until the 17th or 18th century, mythology meant a moral, fable, allegory or a parable, or collection of traditional stories, understood to be false.
+It came eventually to be applied to similar bodies of traditional stories among other polytheistic cultures around the world.
+Thus mythology entered the English language before myth.
+Johnson's Dictionary, for example, has an entry for mythology, but not for myth.
+Indeed, the Greek loanword mythos (pl. mythoi) and Latinate mythus (pl. mythi) both appeared in English before the first example of myth in 1830.

+Protagonists and structure

 The main characters in myths are usually non-humans, such as gods, demigods, and other supernatural figures.
 Others include humans, animals, or combinations in their classification of myth.
 Stories of everyday humans, although often of leaders of some type, are usually contained in legends, as opposed to myths.
 Myths are sometimes distinguished from legends in that myths deal with gods, usually have no historical basis, and are set in a world of the remote past, very different from that of the present.